 Kerala State Film Awards 2019: Jayasurya, Soubin Shahir & Nimisha Sajayan Are The Big Winners!

 The results of the Kerala State Film Awards 2019 have been announced.
-The audiences have been eager to know the results and the names of the big winners have been revealed by minister AK Balan presse conference in Trivandrum.
+The audiences have been eager to know the results and the names of the big winners have been revealed by minister AK Balan press conference in Trivandrum.

 The year 2018 was indeed a fabulous one for the Malayalam film industry as it witnessed some really special movies coming in to the theatres.
-A good number of Malayalam movies are in the competition for the top title at the Kerala State Film Awards 2019.
+A good number of Malayalam movies were in the competition for the top title at the Kerala State Film Awards 2019.
+Here are the list of the winners

 Best Actor